 Eizo monitors never come cheap, and this 31.1-inch 4K beast commands a fittingly monstrous price tag.
 However, that buys you uncompromising build and performance quality from one of – if not the – most trusted name in the business, backed up by a 5-year on-site warranty in some markets.

-Like HP's DreamColor Z31x, this is also a 17:9 inch panel with a native 4096 x 2160 resolution for displaying Cinema 4K footage.
+Like HP's DreamColor Z31x, this is also a 17:9 aspect ratio panel with a native 4096 x 2160 resolution for displaying Cinema 4K footage.
 99% AdobeRGB coverage and 98% DCI-P3 coverage ensure you're seeing a near-flawless color reproduction of your video and images, and there are preset modes for all common video color space standards.

-Naturally, hardware color calibration is present, and the panel can display HDR footage thanks to being compatible with the Hybrid Log-Gamma standard.
-However it's maximum 350cd/m2 brightness isn't quite enough to qualify this as a true HDR monitor.
+Naturally at this level, hardware color calibration is present, and the panel can display HDR footage thanks to being compatible with the Hybrid Log-Gamma standard.
+However it's maximum 350cd/m2 brightness isn't quite enough to qualify this as a true HDR monitor.(opens in new tab)

-The 16:9 aspect ratio used to be considered wide in the monitor world, then we got 21:9, and now this, the widest ultrawide monitor on the market, with an eye-popping 32:9 ratio.
+The 16:9 aspect ratio used to be considered wide in the monitor world, then we got 21:9, and now this, is the widest ultrawide monitor on the market, with an eye-popping 32:9 ratio.
 This is a monitor targeted mainly at gamers, but it also makes sense for videographers.

 Not all monitors really need to be curved, but being a whopping 49-inches wide, the CHG90 really benefits from its 1800R curvature.
 Video color space coverage isn't quoted, but 99% sRGB and 92% AdobeRGB from this wide-gamut 10-bit display are respectable figures.
 Less appealing is the monitor is based around a VA-type panel, which won't quite have the color and contrast uniformity of an IPS screen.
 But that's the trade-off for getting so much screen real estate.